rensamatar/RNTemplate/README.md

 - You can config your endpoint in `/src/config/index.js`
 - You can create own components in `components` folder
 - You can add json translation file to `locale` folder and add it in `index.js` too.
-- In `lib` folder contains the class for call API.

 You can run the prject with default command to start the application.